karenying/blog.karenying.com/content/posts/2020-10-16--customize-chrome-new-tab-page-in-30-seconds.md

 ![](https://cdn-images-1.medium.com/max/1600/1*FA6i6sE1USTsXdZHJkOSzA.gif)_My custom new tab [page](https://karenying.github.io/chromepage/).
 Theme consistent with my personal [site](https://karenying.com)._

 If you’ve seen a typical college student’s laptop, you might be familiar with [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en).
-This free Chrome extension _“replace[s] new tab page with a personal dashboard featuring to-do, weather, and inspiration”_.
+This free Chrome extension _"replace[s] new tab page with a personal dashboard featuring to-do, weather, and inspiration"_.

-However, after 5 years of looking at the same couple of pictures, motivational quotes, and the cheesy “What is your main focus for today?”, I was long overdue for a change.
+However, after 5 years of looking at the same couple of pictures, motivational quotes, and the cheesy "What is your main focus for today?", I was long overdue for a change.

 ![Momentum — no shade, just need to switch it up :)](https://cdn-images-1.medium.com/max/2000/1*tAyZKJwRHGTNjg5eFR2_uQ.jpeg)_Momentum — no shade, just need to switch it up :)_